wcm-io-devops/ansible-jenkins-configuration-as-code/README.md

 This role manages the installation, configuration and update of the [Jenkins Configuration as Code Plugin aka JCasC](https://github.com/jenkinsci/configuration-as-code-plugin).

-It can be used to configure the path for the JCasC plugin.
-The Role also supports deploying of yaml configuration to the Jenkins instance, including a reload of the configuration.
+Tasks:
+* install JCasC plugin(s)
+* Configure the path for the JCasC plugin
+* Deployment of configuration files
+* Reloading of JCasC configuration

 ## Requirements